tuxfuxch/yarc/readme.md

   * Set how many items are shown in lists (so that you mobile browser does not crash because of an image overload)
   * Preview pictures for movies are compressed (tell in settings how much)
   * Reads languages out of the file name in your collection (read more about in the according chapter)
-  * Search directly in YouTube and let it play on Kodi (still a little beta)
+  * Search directly in YouTube and let it play on Kodi
   * Start add-ons without navigating through the menu
   * Send a text-string from the yarc-GUI to a text field in Kodi